-Switching car insurance companies can save drivers 10% to 40%, or even more, depending on the circumstances.
-To find a better rate, first decide what coverage you need and comparison shop for the best deal.
+Before you purchase a new policy, be sure to decide what coverage you need and then comparison shop for the best deal.
 If you find a better offer than your current policy, ask your current insurer to match it in order to keep you as a customer (and save you a little time).
-Otherwise, buy your new, cheaper policy and then cancel your old one.
-You don’t need to wait until your current policy ends before you change to a more affordable one.

 9 Steps for Switching Car Insurance